"Do or do not. There is no try."

 Let me tell you something, though.
 Even though you might not be excited about these portraits, I'm going to let you in o n a little secret: Your mom is.

 See this picture?
 This is me with my son.
-He was 2 at the time.
-He's now entering his first year of school.
+He was 3 at the time.
+He's now entering his second year of school.
 He is growing up way too fast.
 I love the heck out of him ... and I want to remember every step of his journey from boyhood to becoming a young man.

 Even though your voice is an octave (or more!) lower than when you first said "mama" or when she dropped you off on your first day of school, I guarantee you that she still remembers your first moments.

 Your mom remembers the little boy you once were, with all of your wiles and your ornery capers.
-She is also in awe of the young man you have become and is anxious to see the grown man you will become.
+She is also in awe of the young man you are now, and is anxious to see the grown man you will become.
 She wants to remember this.

 So if I might offer a suggestion ... humor your mother.
 She'll drag you to your portrait session, but bring a smile.
 These pictures are so important to her.